robinkarim/Production-Book/docs/ini/ini-data-model.rst

 An event is an issue or error experienced by a device.
 Below is a list of events that the CIRRENT™ Agent collects and sends to the CIRRENT™ Cloud.

-Note that some events are instantaneous – where there is no duration to the event.
+.. note:: Note that some events are instantaneous – where there is no duration to the event.
 Other events are continuous, with a specific start and end.

 When you’re in your instance of the CIRRENT™ Console, you may see some or all of these metrics affecting the devices in your fleet.
 You can also add custom events to monitor your application.